INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 * pagexml (OCR XML format)
 * tsv (tab-separated values)
 * tsv-frog (output of the Frog linguistic tagger; see https://languagemachines.github.io/frog/)
-* tsv-sketch (Sketch Engine word-per-line input format, including metadata and inline tags)
+* sketch-wpl (Sketch Engine word-per-line input format, including metadata and inline tags)
 * txt (plain text files)

 Adding support for your own format is quite straightforward now, and can be done by writing a configuration file (described on this page) or, if you really want, by [writing Java code](add-input-format.html).